imbue-ai/untitled-ai.github.io/_posts/2020-08-06-understanding-self-supervised.md

 Because the prediction MLP q changes the network depth compared to MoCo, we wondered if batch normalization might be needed to regularize this network.
 That is, while MoCo *does not* require batch normalization, it could be that MoCo *does* require batch normalization when paired with an additional prediction MLP.
 To test this, we started training the network shown above with a contrastive loss function.
 We found that the network was able to perform significantly better than random within ten epochs.
 This result made us suspect that something about **not using a contrastive loss function** causes the dependence of training on batch normalization.

+We then wondered whether another type of normalization would have the same effect.
+We applied Layer Normalization to the MLPs instead of batch normalization and trained the network with BYOL.
+As in the experiments where MLPs had no normalization, the performance was no better than random.
+This result told us that the activations of other inputs in the same minibatch are essential in helping BYOL find useful representations [^layernorm].

 Next, we wanted to know whether batch normalization is required in the projection MLP $g$, the prediction MLP $q$, or both.
 Our experiments showed that batch normalization is most useful in the projection MLP, but the network can learn useful representations with batch normalization in either MLP.
 A **single batch normalization layer** in one of the MLPs is sufficient for the network to learn.

+[^layernorm]: because the only difference between using layer normalization and batch normalization is that the later is normalized across the other examples in the same minibatch, while the former is independent of other examples.

 ## Performance for each variation